imhazige/myblog/_posts/2018-04-23-use-git-via-ssh.md

 I have no problem on Mac, so I have not try it on sourcetree mac version yet, but I think `ssh-add` may required to add the private key.

 If you are keeping asked password of the repository, it mean you did not set the ssh authentication correctly.

+But I found that the windows ssh agent lost all the imported keys after restart, so need import them again.